How Much Do Hurricane Shutters Cost in 2025?

 Hurricane shutters cost $2 to $60 per square foot.
 Shutters for most windows are about 24 inches wide by 42 inches tall, or about seven square feet.

 Expect to see greater price variations if your windows don’t fall within average ranges.
 Standard window sizes encompass a wide range of dimensions and square footage, generally between 24 and 48 inches wide by 36 to 73 inches tall.
-Standardized sizes vary for different window types, such as sliding windows, casement windows, picture windows, bay windows, and more.
+Standardized sizes vary for different window types, including sliding windows, casement windows, picture windows, bay windows, and others.

 Labor

-Professional installation costs vary based on the complexity of the job and local labor rates.
+Professional installation costs vary depending on the job's complexity and local labor rates.
 On average, you’ll pay between $45 and $100 per hour, and it takes about an hour to install shutters on each window.
 So, for a home with 10 to 15 standard windows, labor fees range from $450 to $1,500.

 If your home has accessibility challenges or custom features, you might see higher labor costs.
 These include: